ICT 0417 – Layout: Creating Tables (and Related Layout Skills)

 2.40

-Practice Activity
+Practice Activity – Weekly Timetable

 How many total cells does the table contain?

-Write the LaTeX expression for the total number of cells in terms of $r$ and $c$.
+Write the LaTeX expression for the total number of cells in terms of r and c.

-Answer Key (for teacher)
+Answer Key (Teacher Use)

 Question